 Young people, students and a lot of venetian people prefers the area of Campo Santa Margherita If you are loking for the real nightlife, this is the right place.
 Here you will find bar, pub, restaurants and wine bar, where have fun with friends (or, why not, have a romantic date).

 f you love beer you can’t miss the pub Santo Bevitore (the Holy Drinker Pub), close to the train station, where beers are of great quality and there is often also live music.
 If you love jazz music, don’t miss Venice Jazz Club, close to Campo Santa Margherita, in Dorsoduro.
 Live concerts, cocktails and good wine will be with you for all the night in this peculiar pub.

 For the more romantic people, lose yourself among the streets and stop on the shores of the canals, perhaps drinking a glass of wine, with the noise of the water and the silence that you breathe in the less frequented areas (Castello and Cannaregio).

 You can not say that you were in Venice if you do not have this unique experience that will accompany you to discover Venice from the water, giving you views of the city that you can not see on foot or by boat.

-The editorial staff of Venezia Help suggests you to read the post a tour with gondola in Venice, that will take you to discover the different itineraries that the city offers you.
 For now, we prose you one for the most curious people, that will carries you in a tour through canals that are unknown and not very frequented.